A largely self-contained and complete security proof for quantum key distribution: Introduction

 In the present paper, we give a rigorous and largely self-contained security proof for QKD that satisfies the two conditions above.
 The proof is based on the security analysis in~\cite{tomamichellim11} and uses an entropic uncertainty relation~\cite{tomamichel11} as its main ingredient.
 A few additional technical results and modifications of previous results are needed.
 We hope that our proof is accessible to all researchers interested in the security of quantum cryptography.
 As such, our treatment does not require the reader to have prior knowledge of various tricks and security reductions in quantum cryptography, but presumes a solid understanding of the mathematical foundations of quantum information theory.

 The remainder of this manuscript is structured as follows.
 First we introduce necessary notation and concepts in Section~\ref{sc:notation}.
 In Part~\ref{part:eb} we analyze a class of simple entanglement-based protocols reminiscent of the BBM92 protocol~\cite{bennett92}.
 Section~\ref{sc:eb1} formally describes the class of protocols we are using (see also Table~\ref{tb:simple}).
 Section~\ref{sc:eb2} formally introduces our security definitions and claims.
 We discuss our results in Section \ref{sc:eb2.5} and provide a detailed security proof in Section~\ref{sc:eb3}.
 In Part~\ref{part:pm} we move on to a prepare-and-measure protocol that is essentially equivalent to BB84.
-Section~\ref{sc:pm1} formally introduces this class of protocols (see also Table~\ref{tb:realistic}) and Section~\ref{sc:pm2} reduces their security to the security of the entanglement-based protocol.
+Section~\ref{sc:pm1} formally introduces this class of protocols (see also Table~\ref{tb:realistic}).
+We discuss our results in Section~\ref{sec:results-pm} and provide in Section~\ref{sec:proofpm} the security reduction from the prepare-and-measure protocol to the entanglement-based protocol.

-\emph{Note added.} After completion of this work a novel and intriguing proof technique (based on R\'enyi entropy accumulation) has been proposed by \citet{dupuis16}.
-This technique does not yet seem to yield tradeoffs between security and protocol parameters that match those found in~\cite{tomamichellim11} and~\cite{hayashi11}, on which we improve upon here.
-However, the technique is more versatile and in particular allows to show security of device-independent protocols as demonstrated by~\citet{rotem16}.
-Device-independent protocols have the advantage that fewer assumptions on the physical devices used in the protocol are required, but are beyond the scope of this work.